July 25, 2024

 Technical Vs. Non-Technical content

-Translation is best suited for technical content which require following a standardized approach.
-Certain fields like medicine, finance and law for instance require a strict adherence to protocols and for these translation is ideal.
+Translation is best suited for technical content that requires a standardized approach.
+Certain fields, such as medicine, finance, and law, require strict protocol adherence, and translation is ideal for these.

-Localization is best suited for non-technical content and in marketing scenarios where going the extra mile to connect with the target audience is bound to make for a good user experience.
+Localization is best suited for non-technical content and marketing scenarios where going the extra mile to connect with the target audience will improve the user experience.

-For instance, the delight of Lagosians in Nigeria was palpable when the company, Bestman Games took a classic board game a lot of individuals grew up playing – Monopoly – and recreated a City of Lagos edition which provided an exceptional tour of the city featuring historical monuments, famous streets, popular neighborhoods and leading brands spread across Lagos metropolis.
+For instance, the delight of Lagosians in Nigeria was palpable when the company Bestman Games recreated a City of Lagos edition of a classic board game many individuals grew up playing—Monopoly.
+This provided an exceptional tour of the city featuring historical monuments, famous streets, popular neighborhoods, and leading brands spread across the Lagos metropolis.
 This was one massive example of localization at its peak.

 Conclusion

-Although translation and localization are often used interchangeably, they are not the same thing.
-Translation primarily focuses on language and localization goes beyond the confines of language, focusing on cultural adaptations specific to the target audience and region.
-They are however mutually supportive and translation can be said to be the first step towards localization.
+Although translation and localization are often used interchangeably, they are different.
+Translation primarily focuses on language, while localization goes beyond the confines of language, focusing on cultural adaptations specific to the target audience and region.
+However, they are mutually supportive, and translation can be said to be the first step towards localization.

 Need assistance with translating or localizing content for your business?
 Implementing translation and localization plans for businesses is what we do best at Babelos.
 Contact us today.